 “Any of you boys got a match?” she said.
 “Won’t help you, anyway!”
 She used her blackout ray to blanket the room with darkness and crashed into them with skill.
 A high kick dropped one fat thug even as she spun away to trip a second gunman.

-The third drew his gun to aim, only to receive a shock when the Lady vanished completely.
+The third drew his gun to aim, only to receive a shock when the Lady vanished into the darkness.
 “Where’d that doll go?” he muttered.

 “Well, considering you just received a black eye, I’d say she’s right here!” laughed Sandy as she delivered a hard right.

-The Black Condor soared high and gripped a table.
-Hefting it above his powerful arms, he dropped it in the middle of the remaining gangsters.
+Gripping a table and hefting it above his powerful arms, Black Condor soared up high, then dropped it in the middle of the remaining gangsters.
 One fell, stunned immediately, while the others scattered.
 He cleared the area between them instantly and clipped one with a quick left hook.
 Before the remaining one could fire his gun, Condor was on him.
 He was stronger than the typical man, and it was a simple matter for him to rip the gun free and slam the man to the ground.
 “Now, who is the boss around here?
 None of you seem particularly bright,” he said.

 “I believe that I fit that description rather well,” said a muffled voice.